Home >

 CEA affordable and flexible home earthquake policies:

-- Offer choices of coverage and deductibles.
+• Offer choices of coverage and deductibles.

-- Protect the investment in your home.
+• Protect the investment in your home.

-- Provide you with peace of mind when, not if, the big one hits.
+• Provide you with peace of mind when, not if, the big one hits.

 Whether you are a homeowner, mobilehome owner, condo-unit owner or renter, find out about how to buy the best choices in earthquake insurance.
 Home insurance policies and tenant insurance don't include earthquake coverage.
 The homeowner or renter needs a separate or companion earthquake policy to cover damages from an earthquake.
 Find out why over one million California households are covered by CEA earthquake insurance.

-Get started today with a free estimate.
+Get started today with an estimate.

 Common Questions After Ridgecrest